 You should not need to do much to get ready for your child's Pavlik harness treatment.

 Your baby may need to wear the harness for several months.
 During this time, it will

 be important to keep your baby's skin clean and dry.
 That will include changing diapers

 often.
-Consider stocking up on leak-proof diapers.
-Also ask what type of clothes to
+Think about stocking up on leak-proof diapers.
+Also ask what type of clothes

-follow-up visits for harness adjustments and monitoring as he or she continues to
+follow-up visits for harness adjustments and monitoring as they continue to grow.

 What happens during Pavlik harness treatment for a child?

-The Pavlik harness is a soft splint with a number of straps with hook-and-eye closures.
+The Pavlik harness is a soft splint with a number of straps that fasten.
+It consists

-It consists of a chest strap and leg straps.
-The chest strap goes across the baby's
+of a chest strap and leg straps.
+The chest strap goes across the baby's back and reaches

 At first you should keep your baby in the harness all the time.
 You will learn how